 No prior language experience is required.
-In fact, students with no prior language experience are preferred as the students will embark on the language learning experience together.
+In fact, students with no prior language experience are preferred as the students Intensive Summer Programs Brochurewill embark on the language learning experience together.
 The program is structured so that you can complete your minor in the language of your choice in 2 years.
 Enjoy smaller classes, a collaborative language-learning environment, and the opportunity to study the language in the country where it is spoken.

-To apply, you must first submit an application for admission to The University of Mississippi, and then complete the Special Programs & Scholarship Application on line.
-Both of these applications can be found at http://my.olemiss.edu.
+To apply, you must first submit an application for admission to the University of Mississippi and then complete the Special Programs & Scholarship Application on line.
+Both of these applications are at Apply Now.

 “Being a part of the Japanese Initiative was one of the best experiences I’ve ever had.
 Learning the Japanese language in one month was challenging, but very rewarding.
 By the end of the first month I was amazed at how much I could communicate with the Japanese students on campus.
 Also the trip to Japan was amazing.
 In Japan I was able to live with a host family and travel all over Osaka.
 The staff at my Japanese school was always willing to help me with anything I needed and planned many great activities for students to do.
 It was a great experience that I will never forget.”